Alternatives to general relativity: Scalar field theories

 Page and Tupper matches Yilmaz's theory to second order when $\alpha=-7/2$.

 The gravitational deflection of light has to be zero when c is constant.
 Given that variable c and zero deflection of light are both in conflict with experiment, the prospect for a successful scalar theory of gravity looks very unlikely.
 Further, if the parameters of a scalar theory are adjusted so that the deflection of light is correct then the gravitational redshift is likely to be wrong.

-Ni summarised some theories and also created two more.
+Ni summarized some theories and also created two more.
 In the first, a pre-existing special relativity space-time and universal time coordinate acts with matter and non-gravitational fields to generate a scalar field.
 This scalar field acts together with all the rest to generate the metric.